Category : Life Tips

 Why Our Words Matter

 So much damage can be done.
 When we fling out our angry, judgmental, or discouraging words at people without a second thought.
 The impact of those words is received like a dagger to the heart.
-All the negative energy of those words can have the consequence of completely deflating the self-worth of the person.
+All the negative energy of those words can have the consequence of completely defeating the self-worth of the person.
 We don’t think about our words they just spill out with all our defensive anger and frustration like water from a firehose.
 Words have the power to build up or destroy and lives can be impacted (and destroyed) forever just because of a few careless words that were spoken.

 It Only Takes a Minute